LukeMS/keltor/rst/index.rst

 ALCC/BW:4.02/3.99

-Located just off the Imperial Road, less than two days east of Rocrest, this village was founded over two hundred years ago and is known for the wool they export.
+Located just off the Imperial Road, less than two days east of `Rocrest`_, this village was founded over two hundred years ago and is known for the wool they export.
 They also have a small inn which brings in travelers from the road.
 The area is far from the wilderness so it is fairly safe.
-With the main road so close they also see regular patrols from both the Imperial Guard and from the Rocrest Guards whose domain extends just past Red Oak.
+With the main road so close they also see regular patrols from both the Imperial Guard and from the `Rocrest`_ Guards whose domain extends just past Red Oak.
 There are even occasional patrols from the local Countess, located ten miles down the road.
 Finally, the local constables are in the village every day keeping the peace and watching for danger.

 The settlement is on a hilltop.
 It is centered around the Old Watchtower, a stone tower thirty-five feet tall which houses the local office of the constables, the city clerk's office, and the magister's office.
 The square outside the tower is used for public addresses and other such displays and gatherings.
 Including the Oak Roof Inn and Tavern, there around two dozen businesses in this central section of the village.
 About half the local population also resides in this area.
 The others are spread out in farms and ranches within a mile or two of the village.